 The Protecting Canadians from Unsafe Drugs Act, also known as Vanessa's Law, is intended to increase drug and medical device safety in Canada by strengthening Health Canada's ability to collect information and to take quick and appropriate action when a serious health risk is identified.
-It will be mandatory for hospitals to report serious adverse drug reactions (serious ADRs) and medical device incidents (MDIs) to Health Canada, effective December 16, 2019.
+As of December 16, 2019, it became mandatory for hospitals to report serious adverse drug reactions (serious ADRs) and medical device incidents (MDIs) to Health Canada.

 Module 1 – Overview of Vanessa's Law and Reporting Requirements

 Module 2 – Reporting Processes to Health Canada

 Module 3 – Strategies to Promote and Support Mandatory Reporting

 Module 4 – Health Canada's Review and Communication of Safety Findings

 These materials (as entire modules or as individual slides or selected content) can be used for individual learning or incorporated into presentations, orientation, continuing education, and other information-sharing activities.
 The materials can be used in the following ways to support and raise awareness of mandatory reporting requirements:

 Hospitals can include some or all of the content in their local, regional, and/or provincial information-sharing activities (e.g., "Lunch and Learn" sessions, presentations, orientation programs for new staff).